 God is the final fruit inspector (Matthew 13:24-43) but, that does not mean God has not left us with some guidelines by which we can evaluate ourselves.

-In the answer to the question about “Once saved, always saved,” we saw that Jesus used several illustrations.
+The study Saved Only Once explains that true believers are saved once and forever.
+That is, “Once saved, always saved.”
+You will soon discover that Jesus used several illustrations to teach this truth.
 The first one was about “good soil” versus “hard, rocky or thorny soil.”
 His other major illustration was about trees that either produced good or bad fruit.
 Why did Jesus use these terms?
 The answer to that question will answer your two questions, “How do we judge what is good fruit?
 You and I might be very happy with our deeds and wisdom, but the fruit is in the heart, isn’t it?”

 Fruit in the Heart

 Jesus is counter-culture.
 He shocked the Jews with His Sermon on the Mount.
 Some Christians do not know what Jesus really taught.
 Listen to this passage,

 So then, you will know them by their fruits.
 (NASB) Matthew 7:20

 Remember those who led you, who spoke the word of God to you; and considering the result of their conduct, imitate their faith.
 (NASB) Hebrews 13:7

 Test yourselves to see if you are in the faith; examine yourselves!
 Or do you not recognize this about yourselves, that Jesus Christ is in you–unless indeed you fail the test?
 (NASB) 2 Corinthians 13:5

 Yes, only God knows who are really His children, but there are times we need to evaluate ourselves to see if we are in the faith.
 We should at least inspect our own “fruit.”
 The Holy Spirit in 1 John 5:13 tells us the book of 1 John was written that,” . . . may know that you have eternal life.”
 That is for comfort as well as for conviction.